 Boehner, who became a first-time grandfather during the summer of 2015, left the United States Congress on October 31, 2015, after nearly 25 years of serving the people of Ohio’s 8th Congressional District and the nation.
 Boehner joined Squire Patton Boggs in the autumn of 2016 as the firm’s Senior Strategic Advisor.
 In this role, he provides strategic advice to Squire Patton Boggs’ clients in the U.S. and abroad, and focuses on global business development.

-His new book On The House: A Washington Memoir will be released in the Spring of 2021.
+His new book On The House: A Washington Memoir released in the Spring of 2021.